+HIM 211

-HIM 211 Advanced Medical Coding 3
+Advanced Medical Coding

 This course is a continuation of coding procedures.
 Emphasis is placed on diagnostic coding utilizing ICD-9-CM coding system or most recent edition.
 Diagnostic Related Groups (DRGs), various health insurance systems, and claim processing will be discussed.
-Prerequisite: MED 125 and HIM 102 health information management department.
-The students will concentrate their time developing their data abstraction and coding skills.
-One hundred and sixty hours of supervised clinical experience and three hours of classroom seminar will be required.
+Prerequisite: MED 125 and HIM 102

-HIM 254 HIMT Practicum 4
+HIM 254 HIMT Practicum